Octogear/sudoku/README.md

 # sudoku
 django sudoku generator

+### How to start?
+First run `python manage.py migrate`
+Then, start django app locally with `python manage.py runserver` commmand.
-To create some dummy sudoku boards, run: `python scaffold.py` in terminal.
+After that, to create some dummy sudoku boards of different difficulty, run: `python sudoku_app/utils/scaffold.py` in terminal.